kheerand/fabric/patterns/create_presentation/system.md

 3. Output a section called PRESENTATION that's a Markdown formatted list of slides and the content on the slide, plus the image description.

+4. Each Slide's content should be separated by ---

+5. Each slide's content should be:
+	- Title
+	- Main content of 3-5 bullets
+	- If required a detailed description of image or illustration (for an AI image generator)
+	- Speaker notes (for the presenter):
+		- These should be the exact words the speaker says for that slide.
+		- It should provide 2-3 specific points about each of the bullet points in the Slide's content.

-4. Ensure the speaker notes are in the voice of the speaker, i.e. they're what they're actually going to say.
+6. Ensure the speaker notes are in the voice of the speaker, i.e. they're what they're actually going to say.

+7. Make sure that the speaker notes has 2-3 specific points for EACH OF THE BULLETS

 # INPUT: